priyanshumahey/GAN-Data-Matching/README.md

 # Gale-Shapley
-Simple Gale-Shapley implementations in python
+Simple Gale-Shapley implementations in python.
+Comparing synthetic data to real data it was generated from.